yamadadaniel/api-laravel8-template/README.md

-# laravel-api-template
+# portal-laravel8-template
-Using Laravel 8 as backend (REST API)
+Using Laravel 8 to create a Portal template